glottolog/pyglottolog/README.md

 - an unzipped [released version of Glottolog](https://github.com/glottolog/glottolog/releases) from GitHub,
 - or an unzipped download of a [released version of Glottolog](https://doi.org/10.5281/zenodo.596479) from ZENODO.

-Make sure you remember where this local copy of the data is located - you always have to pass this location as argument when using `pyglottolog`.
+Make sure you remember where this local copy of the data is located - you may have to pass this location as option when using `pyglottolog`.

+A convenient way to clone the data repository, keep it updated and access it from `pyglottolog` is provided by [`cldfbench`](https://pypi.org/project/cldfbench).
+See the [`README`](https://github.com/cldf/cldfbench#catalogs) for details.

 ## Python API